- Dance Room

 seen below, CLICK HERE!

 Ron left a substantial and important art collection which is currently being curated.
 Selected items will be released for sale from time to time to fund projects to promote his legacy such as an art book of his life.
 As more of Ron’s work is released it will be announced on his website and in future newsletters.
-To arrange viewings, which we recommend, and for pricing, please contact:
+At the beginning of 2023, Mike Jingle, who so valiantly initiated and captained the helm of the Ron Hitchins project, retired from day to day duties.
+Mike is still onboard as a consultant and to answer specific questions but we are delighted to announce that the exceptionally talented clothes and fashion designer Nathaniel Mackie has taken over the day to day tasks.
+Nathaniel was a very close personal friend of Ron’s and will be administering the remaining artwork and any enquiries relating to current sales should be directed to him.
+To arrange viewings, see the remainder of the collection and for pricing, please contact:

 FINANCIAL TIMES Article Oct.
 2021